CyberHubXR/FoundryFramework/package/Documentation/Manual/HowThePlayerWorks.md

 A high level overview of where everything is

 ## Prefabs
-There are three main prefabs that the player systems uses, two different control rigs, and the networked player.
+There are two main prefabs that the player systems uses, each for a different control scheme (XR, Desktop).

 ### The persistant prefab
-This isn't explicitaly a player prefab, but the player relies on it.
+This isn't explicitly a player prefab, but the player relies on it.
 It contains a group of objects and scripts that get set with DoNotDestroyOnLoad() and handle things like loading screens, the player camera, input bindings, etc.
 It's important to have an instance of this prefab in the starting scene of you app so it can ride along to all the others.

 ### Control rigs